Brunette (singer): Career

 Brunette has been singing since the age of four and writing music since the age of fifteen.

 Brunette released her debut single "Love the Way You Feel" at the age of 18 in collaboration with Nvak Foundation in September 2019.
 She later became a member of Project 12, a Yerevan-based musical collective performing at night clubs.
-Brunette is also a member of the girl group En aghjiknery (ThoseGirlz), which is known for the 2022 single "Menq".
+Brunette is also a member of the girl group "En aghjiknery" (ThoseGirlz), which is known for the 2022 single "Menq".
 In 2022, Brunette released the singles "Gisher", "Smoke Break" and "Bac kapuyt achqerd"; the latter of the two went viral on social media.

 On 1 February 2023, it was announced that Brunette was internally chosen to represent Armenia in the Eurovision Song Contest 2023.
 Her Eurovision song "Future Lover" was released on 15 March 2023.
+Brunette performed at the second semi-final on 11 May 2023, placing sixth and qualifying for the final.
+She ultimately placed 14th, with a score of 122 points, in the final on 13 May 2023.

+In May 2024, Brunette was selected to announce Armenia's jury points at the Eurovision Song Contest 2024.

+On 16 February 2025, Brunette performed her songs Future Lover, No Energy and Superstar Illness at the Armenian Selection for Eurovision 2025.